ralphjsmit/filament/packages/panels/docs/03-resources/05-viewing-records.md

 }
 ```

-If `getAllRelationManagers` isn't defined or returns an empty array, any relation managers defined in the resource will be used.
+If `getAllRelationManagers()` isn't defined, any relation managers defined in the resource will be used.

 ## Adding view pages to resource sub-navigation